takuto-okuno-riken/mtess/README.md

 <b>Demo5</b><br>

 Linearity test<br>
-1. Use FT or AAFT surrogate ("surrogate -f" or "-a" command) to generate 399 of surrogate data from original signal file.
+1. Use FT or AAFT surrogate ("surrogate -f" or "-a" command) to generate 399 of surrogate data from original time-series file.
 2. Use "-l" option of "surrotest" command for linearity test.
-Original signal file and surrogate data file are specified this command.
+Original time-series file and surrogate data file are specified this command.
 ~~~
 >> surrogate -f --surrnum 399 data/demo-original-8x500.csv
 output mat file : results/demo-original-8x500_ft_multi_all.mat